Sadly, Strangelet has been put on hiatus. Please read our editors’ farewell.

 Contact Franco if you need to know anything about Strangelet’s production processes, both print and digital.
 Also contact Franco for art submissions.

 Andy Dost | Content Manager

-Similar to the rest of Strangelet, Andy holds an M.A. in Publishing and Writing from Emerson.
+Like the rest of Strangelet, Andy holds an M.A. in Publishing and Writing from Emerson.
 Andy handles the Twitter account here as well as much of the digital content.
-He freelances as an editor and writer in Chicago when social media isn’t resetting his attention span’s half-life.
+He freelances as an editor in Chicago when the current social media landscape isn’t resetting his attention span’s half-life.

 Contact Andy if you need to know about our website or social media.